narayan2k01/narayan2k01/Readme.md

 - 👋 Hi, I’m @narayan2k01
 - 👀 I’m interested in Website and Software Development
-- 🌱 I’m currently learning Angular.js and Kubernetes.
+- 🌱 I’m currently learning Angular.js and JavaScript
-- 💞️ I’m looking to collaborate on Open-source Projects
 - 📫 Contact at narayan2k01@gmail.com

 <!---
-PratikshitGuptaI/PratikshitGuptaI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Narayan sharma/narayan2k01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 <h1>